 NEW YORK 2, MINNESOTA 1 IN NEW YORK

-Pitching star: Kyle Lohse pitched seven innings, giving up two runs on three hits and a walk and striking out five.
+Pitching stars: Bert Blyleven pitched seven innings, giving up two runs on seven hits and two walks and striking out three.
+Ron Perranoski pitched a scoreless inning, walking one and striking out one.

-Record: The Twins were 3-5, in fourth place in the American League Central, four games behind Kansas City.
+Record: The Twins were 34-17, in first place in the American League West, two games ahead of California.